connectomicslab/connectomemapper3/docs/installation.rst

   $ docker images

-You should see the docker image "connectomemapper-bidsapp" with tag "3.0.0-beta" is now available.
+You should see the docker image "connectomemapper-bidsapp" with tag "|release|" is now available.

-.. _installation_gui:

 The Connectome Mapper 3 BIDSApp Manager (GUI)
 ==============================================